 Here are some healthy tips to help you stay on track–Buon appetito!

 When dining out… Avoid the bread basket.
 Garlic bread, white rolls, and breadsticks are off-limits on all Phases.
 Other foods to avoid are salami, pepperoni, and other fatty meats and the high-fat cheeses that are often served as part of an antipasto.
 Fried calamari and other fried appetizers are also no-nos.
 Instead, choose minestrone or straciatella soup or some steamed mussels or grilled calamari.

 When at home… If you must have bread, serve whole-grain bread with a little extra-virgin olive oil for dipping on Phase 2.
 Better yet, start with a vegetable or bean-based soup.
 Another healthy appetizer?
-Try a caprese salad made with reduced-fat mozzarella, sliced vine-ripened tomatoes, and fresh basil drizzled with balsamic vinaigrette.
+Try a caprese salad made with reduced-fat mozzarella, sliced vine-ripened tomatoes, and fresh shredded basil, all drizzled with balsamic vinaigrette.

 mixed green salad.

 When dining out… Ask for a house salad with extra veggies and request salad dressing on the side for dipping (be sure to stick to 2 tablespoons).
-Salad is a great filler before your main dish arrives.
+Salad is the perfect filler before your main dish arrives.
 If you prefer a classic Caesar salad, skip the croutons and, again, request the dressing on the side.

 When at home… Start off your meal with mixed greens, such as arugula, endive, escarole, mesclun, and/or spinach.
 Prepare a lemon or balsamic vinaigrette, using extra-virgin olive oil, fresh lemon juice or balsamic vinegar, minced garlic, and fresh or dried herbs of your choice.
 Grate Parmesan cheese over the salad for added flavor, and sprinkle with some chopped walnuts, slivered almonds, toasted pine nuts, or sunflower seeds.